Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Introduction

 \subsection{Technical Background}

-Optical mapping is a highly sensitive measurement, which involves measuring small fractional changes in fluorescence exhibited by fluorescent dyes or genetic indicators in response to a physiological change, such as a change in the transmembrane potential during an action potential.
-Motion in optical mapping studies is typically associated with so-called motion artifacts, which arise quickly even with the slightest motion \cite{Rohde2005, Svrcek2009, Christoph2018Frontiers}.
-With the normal motion of the heart, and without numerical motion correction, motion artifacts completely compromise the measurements as they override the fractional change in fluorescence, and prohibit further analysis of the data.
-Numerical motion tracking can effectively suppress motion artifacts \cite{Zhang2016,Christoph2017,Christoph2018Nature,Christoph2018Frontiers,Kappadan2020,Lebert2022,Khwaounjoo2015,Rodriguez2015}, and is particularly effective when further combined with ratiometric imaging \cite{Zhang2016,Kappadan2020}.
-Nevertheless, eliminating motion artifacts and measuring artifact-free action potential waves on the contracting heart surface is a non-trivial task and yet a challenge that needs to be solved.
+Optical mapping is a highly sensitive measurement, which involves measuring small fractional changes in fluorescence exhibited by dyes or genetic indicators in response to a physiological change, such as a change in the transmembrane potential during the cardiac action potential.
+Motion in cardiac optical mapping studies is typically associated with so-called motion artifacts, which arise quickly even with the slightest motion \cite{Rohde2005, Svrcek2009, Christoph2018Frontiers}.
+With the normal motion of the heart, and without numerical motion correction, motion artifacts completely compromise the measurements and prohibit further analysis of the data.
+Numerical motion tracking can effectively circumvent motion artifacts \cite{Zhang2016,Christoph2017,Christoph2018Nature,Christoph2018Frontiers,Kappadan2020,Lebert2022,Khwaounjoo2015,Rodriguez2015}, and is particularly effective when further combined with ratiometric imaging \cite{Zhang2016,Kappadan2020}.
+Nevertheless, eliminating motion artifacts and measuring artifact-free action potentials on the contracting heart surface is a non-trivial task and challenge that has yet to be solved.